newguysz/Mooncord/README.md

 then ```bash mooncord.sh```

-# Upcoming Features
+# News.

-windows port coming soon
+  Windows port not coming any time soon.

 # Contributors